 Hill training performs like intervals and gives good muscle strength, coordination, flexibility, better running economy and variation.
 Try finding hills at about 1000 – 1500 Meter we prefer a circular route.
 Then you can run easy downhill and on the flat pieces, and when it goes up-hills run with an intensity about the LT – Threshold.
 Find your own capacity ex.
 4 times up-hills gives about 20 – 25 min. training around LT – Threshold.

 It will also be a good idea to include speed training also called strides in your Fartlek.
 Strides are 100 – 150m accelerations where you start by low pace and accelerates to about 90% of your max speed, and then gradually slow down to jogging again.
 One stride should take you about 20-30 seconds.
 Later in the program, you can include 5 – 10 strides in your 3 km race pace.
-Maybe it sounds unusual, that you as coming marathon runner may have benefit of speed training.
+Maybe it sounds unusual, that you as a coming marathon runner may have the benefit of speed training.

 The purpose of strides at this level is that you avoid becoming too slow and one-sided by the training at all.
-In addition, it will make the marathon race considerably easier, if you include strides in the training, because many beginners/intermediate runs with a slow cadence, quick short steps are actually more effective than longer slow steps.
+Besides, it will make the marathon race considerably easier, if you include strides in the training, because many beginners/intermediate runs with a slow cadence, quick short steps are actually more effective than longer slow steps.
 The shorter steps, the less you “jump up and down” when you run.
 Thereby is less energy needless wasted (better running economy).

 With this kind of speed training, you will often discover that the other runs will be more effortless and comfortable.
 You program your legs to move faster, by activating and increasing the reactivity of your nervous system, that match your running movements.
 You will often experience the effect of speed training after a couple of weeks.
 Suddenly you run more easily because of the increased cadence.